 ZADAR, ADRIATIC ISLANDS, AND DUBROVNIK

 There are many beautiful, unique, and amazing sights along the Adriatic coast.
 Among them, Zadar, Dubrovnik, and the many islands along the coast are awesome destinations.
+If you have the time, you can take cruises along the Adriatic coast to see various ports.
 Dubrovnik has magnificient apartments for rent on the mountain overlooking the Adriatic and Dubrovnik’s ancient castle city, now a tourist shopping mecca.
 Next to Plitvice and Split, this is my favorite destination.

 Bosnia and Croatia are developing countries and A LOT of people smoke there, between 25 and 40% of people depending on location, so you'll be exposed to cigarette smoke in most public places whether they claim to be non-smoking or not.
 Hotels and restaurants are notorious for people smoking in non-smoking areas including in guest rooms, so it's better and cheaper to get Airbnb rooms rather than stay in a hotel room.
 Plus with an Airbnb place you can have a kitchen to make food.
 The ubiquitous smoking in Europe is probably the most difficult part to adjust to for American nonsmokers, so be prepared.
 If you protest smoking near you, you’ll likely be the one considered rude, so adapt and avoid as best you can.